ryouze/ryouze.github.io/content/posts/simple-cmake-setup.md

 3. You used the generated build system to compile the project.
     ```bash
-    make -j
+    make
     ```

 Once you have generated the build system, you don't need to run `cmake ..` again.
-You only need to run `make -j` to compile the project.
+You only need to run `make` to compile the project.
 The regeneration will only be required if you modify the `CMakeLists.txt` (e.g., add more source files).

 ## Add 3rd Party Libraries